solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 **This solution seems promising at first, but runs into major pitfalls**.

-The master wallet list solution introduces 2 UX issues:
+The master wallet list solution introduces several issues:

+**Inconsistent Selection UX**

+If every app implements their own selection UI, then wallet selection UX will be inconsistent across the entire Solana mobile dApp ecosystem.
+Inconsistent UX will be confusing and frustrating to users, especially those unfamiliar and new to web3 patterns.

-**Cluttered Chooser UI**
+**Cluttered Selection UI**

-Within this hypothetical Chooser UI, users would have to search through the entire master list of wallets to find their desired wallet.
+Within this hypothetical selection UI, users would have to search through the entire master list of wallets to find their desired wallet.
 There isn't a way a dApp can narrow down the options to only installed wallets, while maintaining requirement 3. (\*\*See footnote 1, on why we can't narrow the selection).
 This is a bad user experience and this issue can be seen in the Ethereum ecosystem with the prevalent usage of WalletConnect.

 **Manual Maintenance Burden**